"The folk who have sung ballads for a long while past,

 "... my enthusiasm for folk songs

-really started in Greek with Greek folk songs."
+really started in Greece with Greek folk songs."